 Perhaps you have limited career experience related to being a reading specialist and haven’t had many challenges.
-If this is the case, you will have to get creative for coming up with relevant achievements.
+If this is the case, you will have to get creative in coming up with relevant achievements.

-Don’t worry, it can be done!
+Don’t worry.
+It can be done!

 Though your reading specialist resume should obviously focus on the specialty at hand, you can easily incorporate accomplishments from other teaching or related positions you have held.